StevenBlack/vocab/million-dollar-words.md

 feelings are hurt or about to be hurt.
 "The reason I didn't invite your wife to the party is that everybody thinks she's...well, never mind."
 You may never find occasion to actually use the word, but it's nice to know there's a word for that particular gaffe or faux pas.
 (See gaffe and faux pas.)
-Pronounce it AP-UH-SEE- UH-PEE-SISS.

 ### apostasy